CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 The |library| provides you with many out-of-the box `parsers <https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/parsers>`_ for use with the most frequently-used Cisco show commands and OS/platform combinations.

-But if you want to customize a parser, make a new parser, or if you need to parse output for a feature that does not yet have a |library| model, you can easily write your own parser.
+But if you want to modify a parser, make a new parser, or if you need to parse output for a feature that does not yet have a |library| model, you can easily write your own parser.

 .. _how_the_parsers_work: